 None were found after her death, but the people close to her could have vanished them after she died.

 Now, in her memoirs, Catherine does say she pleasured herself.
-She writes about when she was 13 or 14 years old and still lived in Germany.
-She says that, back then, at night, she would place a thick pillow between her legs and “ride it” until she was exhausted.
+She writes that when she was 13 or 14 years old, and still lived in Germany, she would, at night, place a thick pillow between her legs and “ride it” until she was exhausted.

 So it is possible that she owned dildos.